git/git.github.io/rev_news/drafts/edition-67.md

   machinery, which is used by `git diff` and similar commands, support the `--abbrev` option when it shows a patch.

-  The diff machinery can produce 3 different kinds of output.
-The first one is called the "diff-raw" format, and is used when `--raw` option is passed.
-The second one is called the "diff-tree" format, and is used by `git diff-tree`.
-The third one is called the "diff-patch" format, and is used when showing regular diffs in a similar way as the
+  The diff machinery can produce 3 different kinds of output formats, called `--patch`, `--raw` and `--binary` after the options that can generate them.
+The `--patch` format is used when showing regular diffs in a similar way as the
   [unified format of the Unix `diff` command](https://en.wikipedia.org/wiki/Diff#Unified_format).

-  The `--abbrev` option allowed customizing the length of object names displayed in the "diff-raw" and "diff-tree" formats.
-In these formats, object names only appear in header lines like:
+  The `--abbrev` option allows customizing the length of object names displayed in the `--raw` format, where object names appear before and after for each paths like this:

   ```
   :100644 100644 86e5411f39 f1b1bc8aa0 M  Makefile
   ```

-  In the "diff-patch" format, object names only appear in the index line, which looks like:
+  In the `--patch` format, object names appear on the index line, which looks like:

   ```
   index 4adb9ce124..67d9801da3 100644
   ```

-  "diff-patch" was the only format that didn't already support the `--abbrev` option, so Đoàn's patch series actually made the diff machinery and related git commands like `git diff` more consistent.
+  The `--patch` format was the only format that didn't already support the `--abbrev` option, so Đoàn's patch series actually makes the diff machinery and related git commands like `git diff` more consistent.

-  "diff-patch" already supported an option called `--full-index` that can be used to display full object names in the index line though.
+  The `--patch` format already supported an option called `--full-index` that can be used to display full object names in the index line though.

   In the cover letter of his RFC patch series, Đoàn tried to explain how the changes would improve his workflow when dealing with